-Students who fail courses in the June and/or November examinations may qualify for a supplementary examination in some instances.
-Normally a supplementary examination will not be granted to a candidate who has obtained a result of less than 40% (Rule L.11.1).
+In the Law Faculty, supplementary examinations will normally not be granted to a LLB student who has obtained a result of less than 40% (Rule L.11.1).
 Exceptions will be made in the following circumstances only:

 - (a) Where a student has failed one course only; or - (b) Where a student has failed more than one course and a supplementary examination would provide an opportunity for that student to meet the requirements for the degree.